Andreizabo/Collaborative-Notepad/README.md

 Server, between the Server and the Session or between the Session and the Client.

-## Communication between Client and Server {#communication-between-client-and-server .unnumbered}
+## Communication between Client and Server

 ![Communication between Client and Server](Diagram 2.png){#ComCS}